bhavya-tst/javascript-practice/README.md

-Codes and notes from javascript course.
+Codes and notes from js course.